-Grooming American Eskimo Dogs requires constant vigilance—this small, hairy breed can get out of control fast.
-Brushing these dogs several times per week will keep things under control and help reduce shedding.
+Grooming American Eskimo Dogs requires constant vigilance—this small, hairy breed can get out of control quickly.
+Brushing these dogs several times per week will keep the hair in check and help reduce shedding.
 Take special care to work out mats around the harness, collar, ears, and rump areas.
 Long-haired double-coated dogs generally need a variety of grooming tools, including rakes, bristle brushes, rotating-tooth combs, and wire pin brushes.
-Don't shave Eskies, even in the summer—this can damage their double coat and actually reduce their ability to deal with heat or cold.
+Don't shave Eskies, even in the summer—this can damage their double coat and reduce their ability to deal with heat or cold.

 Common Health Problems

 The American Eskimo Dog is a relatively healthy dog breed, probably due to its recent history as a working dog.
-This breed is vulnerable to hip dysplasia, luxating patellas, and eye issues.
+This breed is vulnerable conditions such as:

 While there’s a significant genetic component to diabetes, it’s also important to feed regular meals of high-quality food.
 Free-feeding your dog (providing food at all times) and high-fat diets can contribute to diabetes even if your dog isn’t overweight.

 Some of these problems are best avoided by finding a good breeder and ensuring that they do appropriate health testing.
 Keep in mind that good health testing is much more extensive than just a veterinary checkup—the parent dogs generally need genetic testing and/or medical imaging to rule out genetic issues.
-Once your dog is in your home, you can ensure she lives a long and healthy life by keeping her well exercised and feeding her high-quality food.
+Once your dog is in your home, you can ensure it lives a long and healthy life with sufficient exercise and high-quality food.

 Diet and Nutrition